electerious/Ackee/docs/Events.md

 The event type specifies how Ackee will show the aggregated data in the UI.
 It can be changed at any time.

+- **Chart with total sums**: Shows the aggregated data as a chart.
+Each day, month or year (depending on the chosen interval) includes the total sum of values.
+- **Chart with average values**: Shows the aggregated data as a chart.
+Each day, month or year (depending on the chosen interval) includes the average value.
-- **Chart**: Shows the aggregated data as a chart.
-Perfect to track clicks.
+- **List with total sums**: Shows the aggregated data as a list.
+Each entry includes the total sum of values.
+Perfect when an event contains different actions (e.g. tracking choices).
-- **List**: Shows the aggregated data as a list.
-Perfect when an event contains different actions (e.g. tracking button choices).
+- **List with average values**: Shows the aggregated data as a list.
+Each entry includes the total sum of values.
+Perfect when an event contains different actions (e.g. tracking choices).

 ### Adding actions